Graduate Student Fees & Tuition

 Please be advised that Trent University does not send bills or invoices by mail or by email.
 Once payment has been received, it will be credited to your student account.
 Your official Trent receipt will be available within 3 business days, from our receipt of your payment on your statement of account.

-For out of country payments, the University’s preferred method for the receipt of fee payment from outside of the country is GlobalPay for Students.
-More information on out of country payments can be found on this finance instructional page
+For out of country payments, the University’s preferred method for the receipt of fee payment from outside of the country is TransferMate.
+More information on the steps to make a payment to your student account from outside of Canada can be found on the Make a Payment webpage.

 A $75 late payment fee will be levied if the payment is not made by any fee deadline date for any term.

 Trent University reserves the right to charge interest on unpaid account balances.
 Daily interest charges will apply to all balances outstanding after the payment due date and will be added on the first day of each month until the outstanding balance is paid in full.
 Please visit the Financial Services website for more information.

 If you are a sponsored student, it is your responsibility to provide your sponsored letter to the Graduate Finance Officer at the beginning of each term.
 Please follow the sponsorship process.

 Refund Schedule for Professional Programs (where deposit is required):